What The Difference Between Data And Information

 History

 The emergence of database management systems (DBMS) in the 1970s played a crucial role in organizing and structuring data, making it easier to retrieve and analyze.
-The development of data warehousing and business intelligence tools in the 1990s further enhanced the ability to transform raw data into actionable information.
+Worth adding: the development of data warehousing and business intelligence tools in the 1990s further enhanced the ability to transform raw data into actionable information.
 Today, data analytics and data science have become integral parts of many organizations, enabling them to extract valuable insights from vast amounts of data.

 Essential Concepts